jalenslutzky2001/04-2D-Platformer/README.md

 Added Music
 Added Sound Effects.

+I implemented everything i know so far about working with godot into this project i made sure the game lined up, there were no errors, and everything was running smoothly so it played like an actual Platformer.

 I used godot and multiple websites for assets and tutorials to help figure out how to do certain things in the coding department.
 I will be able to use this knowledge to be able to create my own platformers in the future.